 By Terry Bartelt

-In this animated object, learners examine the operation of a multiplexer and the function of the data input and selector lines.
+In this animated object, learners examine the operation of up-counters and down-counters for a programmable controller.
 A brief quiz completes the activity.

 Reading and Interpreting Bar Graphs

 In this learning activity you'll identify the various parts of a bar graph, read and interpret its data, and calculate the data to solve various application problems.